sabithanazareth/clip_fewshot/README.md

 - The classifier is evaluated on the validation and test datasets, and accuracy is calculated.
 - The code prints the validation and test accuracy.

-#### Results:

-- The code showcases the few-shot learning capability of CLIP, achieving classification accuracy on the "sleevetypes" dataset.
-- The achieved validation and test accuracy results are printed.

 ## citation